Mani9723/BigInteger/README.md

 - Equals
 - Length
 - Comparison
+- More...

 ## Tests

-I have provided JUnit4 Test class with 141 test cases that has 100% coverage in the class.
+I have provided JUnit4 Test class with 141+ test cases that has 100% coverage in the class.

 ## Exceptions